Liwa Fatemiyoun: Organization, supplies and equipment

-Liwa Fatemiyoun is led by IRGC commanders and supplied by the Iranian military.
-Its troops are recruited from the approximately 3 million Afghans in Iran, as well as Afghan refugees already residing in Syria.
-The recruits are typically Hazara, an ethnic group from central Afghanistan.
-The Iranian recruiters for Liwa Fatemiyoun are usually members of the Basij.
-In August 2016, Iranian official Qurban Ghalambor was arrested by the Afghan government for recruiting fighters for the brigade.
+Liwa Fatemiyoun is led by IRGC-QF commanders and supplied by the Iranian military.
+Its troops are recruited from Afghans living in Iran, as well as Afghan refugees already residing in Syria.
+The recruits are typically Shia Hazaras, an ethnic group from central Afghanistan primarily from Hazaristan in central Afghanistan.
+The Iranian recruiters for Liwa Fatemiyoun are usually members of the IRGC's Basij.
+In August 2016, Iranian official Qurban Ghalambor was arrested by the Afghanistan government for recruiting fighters for the brigade.

+It has also been reported that the group had recruited former and dissented Shia Afghan soldiers from the Afghan National Security Forces such as the Afghan National Army and the Afghan National Police.
+After the 2021 Taliban offensive, many former Afghan soldiers fled to Iran, bringing equipment such as Humvees, M548s, and Navistar 7000 series heavy trucks, which were given to the Iranian Army (some of which went to the 55th Airborne Brigade) in exchange for their stay in Iran.
+These troops were likely recruited into the Fatemiyoun Brigade afterwards.

+In Afghanistan, pro-Iran affiliates mainly recruit fighters from the Shia Afghan youth in Kabul and from the Shia majority areas of Afghanistan, such as the city Herat.
+Those recruiting for Iran in Dasht-i-Barchi, Kabul, usually work "off-grid" and "under the radar".
+The recruiters who are recruiting for Iran, after recruiting some recruits, send some of their newly recruited recruits to Iran through travel agencies based in Herat and Kabul.

 The Afghans are promised Iranian citizenship and salaries of $500–$800 per month in return for fighting (usually a 3-month-long deployment to Syria).
 Many are refugees and some criminals who choose recruitment over imprisonment or deportation, though the Iranian government generally claims that they are religiously motivated volunteers.
 The first Liwa Fatemiyoun troops sent to Syria were told that they were fulfilling their "Islamic duty" by defending the shrines of Damascus.
+After their recruitment, the recruits of Liwa Fatemiyoun have been reported to go through a training course for five-weeks, and their military training mostly takes place in Iran's Yazd Province along with some other places.
+There have also been reports of newly deployed recruits reportedly being sent to receive training in and around the Syrian city of Aleppo in North-Western Syria.

+Monthly salaries peaked at about $1,500, from-and-to 2017–2018 but have since dropped to less than a third of that amount because of Iran's economic crisis -- partly a result of sanctions -- and the collapse of Iran's national currency.